How Do I get a Library Card?

 - Items with minor damage may incur a ‘damaged item’ fee.

-- An item damaged beyond repair or a lost item will incur any overdue fines, the cost of the item, and a processing fee.
-The good news: if a lost item is returned within 60 days, the cost of the item and processing fee are waived or refunded, (but overdue fines will still be charged.)
+- An item damaged beyond repair or a lost item will occur the cost of the item, and a processing fee.
+The good news: if a lost item is returned within 60 days, the cost of the item and processing fee are waived or refunded.

 What if I return an item, but it still appears on my account?